-The unfortunate reality in Cyprus is there are serious abuses by service providers in regards to substance.
+The unfortunate reality in Cyprus is that there is occasionally serious abuse by service providers with regards to substance.
 The few providers that claim or advertise the provision of substance services do not actually offer solutions which add value to their clients’ business, but are essentially overpriced services that do not in any way mitigate the tax risks currently being faced.
 We have seen many examples of this.

 Savva & Associates have significant expertise providing bespoke substance solutions to international clients setting up Cypriot structures.
 We make it a priority to advise all clients of the importance of economic substance and ensure we clearly communicate all risks associated with setting up a legal structure which is designed to achieve specific tax related objectives.

 - Consulting regarding the appropriate level of substance;

 - Management Services;

 - Office rental;

 - Listing of Cyprus company shares on alternative market;

 We would like to make it clear however, that any service provider promoting packaged substance solutions should raise red flags.
 Each structure is unique, and so are the substance requirements of each client - this is the simple approach we take.
 With this in mind, we have developed a proposal merely outlining the numerous possibilities available for creating substance in Cyprus.
 Our proposal serves as a solid starting point for the wealth of options open to clients wishing to build and maintain a strong presence in Cyprus.